Kentico/xperience-by-kentico-email-builder-starter-kit/docs/Usage-Guide.md

 ![Article widget](/images/xperience-article-widget-configuration.png)

-Similiarly implement a custom `ProductEmailTemplateMapper` which maps `WebPageItemGuid`s to `ProductWidgetModel`s which are used by `Product` widgets.
-The `Product` widget is very similiar to the `Article` widget, except it does not contain an image.
+Similarly, implement a custom `ProductEmailTemplateMapper`, which maps `WebPageItemGuid`s to `ProductWidgetModel`s used by `Product` widgets.
+The `Product` widget is very similar to the `Article` widget, except it does not contain an image.

 ![Product widget](/images/xperience-product-widget-configuration.png)

 Register these mappers as explained in the [README](../README.md).

-## Define email css styles.
+## Define email CSS styles.

-Implement your custom css style sheet file with the classes expected by this library.
-Place the css file somewhere in your `wwwroot` folder and specify this path as explained in the [README](../README.md).
+Implement your custom CSS stylesheet file with the classes expected by this library.
+Place the CSS file somewhere in your `wwwroot` folder and specify this path as explained in the [README](../README.md).

-These styles will be automaticaly injected into the email widgets.
-The styles however are not applied in the `Email Builder` UI.
+These styles will be automatically injected into the email widgets.
+However, the styles are not applied in the `Email Builder` UI.
 You can view the styling in the `Preview` section.

 ```css
 .text div,